 Back in August of '12, Sony teamed up with Google to make the Xperia S an officially supported AOSP device.
 The project initially got off to a decent start, but after an issue with some proprietary software binaries that couldn't be released by either Sony or Google, the project was canned on the official side and moved to Sony's GitHub, where it can still be found today.

 Now, the company is doing something similar with the Xperia Z, minus Google's interaction from the get-go.
-It has released full AOSP for the Z to its GitHub, along with most of the proprietary binaries needed to get things going.
 Read More

 It seems that the CyanogenMod team is on a roll with Sony devices.
 Just yesterday the first nightly turned up for the Xperia ZL, and today the Xperia Z and Xperia V are joining the ranks.
 We know the two phones can survive water and boiling soup, but thanks to CyanogenMod, they will now survive the test of time with the latest versions of Android.